-Fences in the right-of-way will comply with the community development code as well as special overlay zones where applicable.
+Fences in the right-of-way will comply with the City of Milwaukie Municipal Code as well as special overlay zones where applicable.
 Fences within the right-of-way in the downtown area will be per Standard Drawing 514.

 5.0170 RAIL CROSSINGS